Dragon Ball Z: Super Butōden 3: Development and release

 Dragon Ball Z: Super Butōden 3 was developed by most of the same team who previously worked on the previous two Super Butōden entries, with producer Toshihiro Suzuki returning to helm its production alongside assistant Takeo Isogai, who previously worked on video game adaptations of Rokudenashi Blues and Game Boy titles.
 Both music and sound design were handled by Akihito "Switch.
 E" Suita, Kenji Yamamoto and Shinji "Amayang" Amagishi.
 Staff from both Toei Animation and V Jump magazine also assisted with its development.
 When comparing to Super Butōden 2, Isogai stated in a 1994 interview with French magazine Consoles + that the visuals were improved, character animations were reworked and adjustments to the combat system were implemented.
 Isogai also stated that the team, with fifteen members, worked on Super Butōden 3 over the course of six months.
 Isogai claimed that developing animation for large sprites such as Dabura proved difficult, while difficulty when faithfully adapting characters from the anime series arose as well.
 Isogai also claimed that the split-screen feature was difficult to manage due to the character's body extremities disappearing on-screen.

 Dragon Ball Z: Super Butōden 3 was first released by Bandai in Japan on September 29, 1994 and later in Europe on January 25, 1995 under the title Dragon Ball Z: Ultime Menace.
 Takeo Isogai claimed that due to the Dragon Ball Z anime not being broadcast in the United States, United Kingdom and Germany, the game would not sell in those countries and its release in Europe was limited to France, Italy and Spain.
 Prior to launch, the game was showcased by Bandai at the 1994 Tokyo Toy Fair.
 On October 21, 1994, an album was published exclusively in Japan by Columbia, featuring arranged songs composed by Yamamoto.
 On November 7, 1994, an official strategy guide was released in Japan by Shueisha, featuring Suzuki explaining the gameplay system.

+Music

+Dragon Ball Z: Super Butoden 3 Game Music (ドラゴンボールZ超武闘伝3 ゲームミュージック, Doragon Bōru Zetto Chô Butôden Surī Gēmu Myūjikku) is the official licensed soundtrack of the video game.
+It was released by Forte Music Entertainment on October 21, 1994.

+This album features arranged (reproduced in a higher quality of musical resources) remixes by Kenji Yamamoto, since a majority of the compositions also appeared in Super Butoden 2.